 I first encountered this term in Rudolf Otto's classic The Idea of the Holy.
 "Mysterium tremendum" (MT) refers to an experience of awe, even fearfulness, in the encounter with God.

-Otto also coins the term "Numinous" to refer to the non-discursive experience of God.
+Otto coins the term "numinous" to refer to the non-discursive experience of God.
 "Numen," for Otto, refers to God.
 A "numinous" experience is a way of speaking of a God-encounter that cannot be fully captured by human reason.
-Such experience is what Paul Ricoeur and others call a "limit-experience," which contains a "surplus of meaning."
+Such experience is what Paul Ricoeur and others call a "limit-experience," containing a "surplus of meaning."
 (On Ricoeur and limit-experiences see, e.g., here, p.
 66)

 Picking up on Otto's language, C.S.
 Lewis writes: